PatrickEMcLean/DungeonMerchantStory/01-TheTale.md

 #Chapter One - The Tale and the Telling.

+There are things that are true.
+There are things that we want to be true.
+These things are almost never the same.
+I think that any man who says he has fully learned this lesson is a liar.
+I know I haven't.
+But I remember the first time I applied myself to this lesson -- or rather, the first time this lesson was applied to me.

 I had pushed my luck too far.

 When I first saw Boltac, I was a masterless boy running riot through the kingdom of my own life.
 My mother, perhaps, had died in childbirth.
 My father, perhaps, had been killed in a war, or drowned in a well or run off.
 Perhaps they had been changed into deer or made to vanish in a puff of smoke.
 Those were the far different days, when more thing were possible and many more things were actual.